 Support and Contributing

 We offer a few different options for support.
-First of all, we try to provide clear and comprehensive documentation. documentation is also available in the Github repository, so feel free to create a PR or file an issue if you think improvements can be made.
+First, we try to provide clear and comprehensive documentation.
+Documentation is also available in the Github repository, so feel free to create a PR or file an issue if you think improvements can be made.

 If you still have questions after reviewing our docs, you can also: